m1nka/blog/_posts/2023-04-21-modernizing-legacy-oracle-forms-applications-a-complete-overview.markdown

 In the end, it's essential for companies to think about their unique pain points and whether the issues they're facing with Oracle Forms are worth the effort of a redesign.

-## Points to consider before getting started
+## Points to consider before getting started <a name="before-getting-started"></a>

 In this chapter, we will discuss the main points to consider before modernizing an Oracle Forms installation.

-**Non-trivial Modernization Process**

-Oracle Forms modernization is not a trivial process; it requires a significant investment in time and resources.
+- **Non-trivial Modernization Process**: Oracle Forms modernization is not a trivial process; it requires a significant investment in time and resources.
 This is primarily due to the complexity of the legacy applications and the intricate dependencies between various components.
 Additionally, the modernization process involves not only updating the technology stack but also rethinking the architecture and design to meet modern standards and expectations.

-**Availability of Forms Developers**

-A major challenge in Oracle Forms modernization projects is the availability of (your) Forms developers, who are familiar with the functionality of the existing system.
+- **Availability of Forms Developers**: A major challenge in Oracle Forms modernization projects is the availability of (your) Forms developers, who are familiar with the functionality of the existing system.
 As the pool of experienced Forms developers continues to shrink, organizations must act proactively to avoid a scenario where all the knowledgeable developers have retired or left the company.
 For a modernization you will need to understand the existing code and these developers are essential for ensuring a smooth transition and mitigating risks during the modernization process.

-**Business Processes and Scope Management**

-Since modernizing Oracle Forms is not a simple software upgrade, you should not only look at updating the screens, but also about consider the underlying business processes.
+- **Business Processes and Scope Management**: Since modernizing Oracle Forms is not a simple software upgrade, you should not only look at updating the screens, but also about consider the underlying business processes.
 This will be the right moment to examine and optimize the business logic, workflows, and data structures to ensure that the modernized application remains efficient and maintainable.
 Because business processes are usually updated as part of Forms modernization projects, scope creep can become a problem, which will have an impact on the project's timeline and budget.
 Be sure not to get sidetracked by unnecessary changes and establish clear goals at the beginning of your project.

-## How to modernize Oracle Forms: Four migration paths
+## How to modernize Oracle Forms: Four different migration paths <a name="modernization-paths"></a>

 In this article, we'll go over four potential upgrade paths for Oracle Forms.
-We will consider the pros and cons of each migration path:
+We will consider the pros and cons of each technology:

 - Oracle APEX
 - Auraplayer